Cleveland-Cliffs Inc. (CLF) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Cleveland-Cliffs Inc. (NYSE: CLF) Right Now?

-Cleveland-Cliffs Inc. (NYSE: CLF) has a higher price-to-earnings ratio of 7.18x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.22.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”
+Cleveland-Cliffs Inc. (NYSE: CLF) has a price-to-earnings ratio that is above its average at 6.91x. and a 36-month beta value of 2.21.
+Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023